The Co-operative Bank: Ethical policy

-In June 2005, the bank closed the account of a Christian evangelical group (Christian Voice) because of its standpoint on homosexuality, specifically the group's "discriminatory pronouncements on grounds of sexual orientation".
+In June 2005, the bank closed the account of Christian Voice, a Christian evangelical group, because of its standpoint on homosexuality, specifically the group's "discriminatory pronouncements on grounds of sexual orientation".
 They said the group was "incompatible with the position of the Co-operative Bank, which publicly supports diversity and dignity".
 Christian Voice said the bank was discriminating against it on religious grounds.
 Gay Times subsequently selected the Co-operative Bank for its Ethical Corporate Stance Award.

 In late 2014 the bank undertook an advertising campaign to promote its Ethical Policy.
 The Co-operative Bank brand subsequently came top in YouGov's survey of the most improved brands of 2015.

 The expanded Ethical Policy, updated in 2015, is built on five pillars: Banking, Workplace, Products and Services, Campaigning and Business.
+The most recent revision took place in June 2022, following customer polling in 2021.

 Charity and community

-The Bank's partnership with youth homelessness charity, Centrepoint, continued during 2018 and raised over £1m, helping to fund a national helpline for Centrepoint, and a specialist helpline service based in Manchester.
+The bank's partnership with youth homelessness charity, Centrepoint, continued during 2018 and raised over £1m, helping to fund a national helpline for Centrepoint, and a specialist helpline service based in Manchester.

-Support for new and developing co-operatives continued with investment of £1.3m over four years in The Hive, a co-operative business start-up consultancy service with Co-operatives UK.

-In 2018, the Bank partnered with charity Refuge and successfully lobbied for the launch of a new banking industry code of practice for customers affected by financial abuse.
+In 2018, the bank partnered with charity Refuge and successfully lobbied for the launch of a new banking industry code of practice for customers affected by financial abuse.

-A brand campaign launched in 2018 positioned the Bank as ‘For People with Purpose’, its aim to restate their position as an organisation that "pioneers banking that makes a positive difference to the lives of our customers and communities".

-As part of its Ethical Policy, the Bank has been working towards reaching environmental milestones over the last 30 years.
-As the "original ethical bank", the Co-operative Bank acts as an ambassador of the Climate and Ecological Emergency Bill campaign, led by the Zero Hour initiative.

 Divisions

 Smile

 The bank launched a separate internet-only operation known as smile in 1999.
 It has around half a million customers.
-Smile had its call centre based at a unique pyramid building in Stockport.